IzzyCraze365/sdb-mar-2023-unit-1/git-notes.md

 2. `git status` - to verify (optional)
 3. `git commit -m "ADD NEW MESSAGE HERE" ` - Ex of messages "added styling" or "fixed bug"
 4. `git push origin main`

+# Shortcuts

+You can right-click on the folder in your explorer (of VS Code) and select `Open in Intergrated Terminal`

+Remember to update your GitHub often so you do not lose any files.

+# Notes about the Button
+`Commit` saves a local copy of your files

+`Commit & Push` saves a local copy and pushes the files to the cloud

+`Commit & Sync` saves a local copy and syncs up any other files from collaborators